Transmission Flush & Fluid Change

 - RPM’s increase although vehicle “slips”, doesn’t accelerate as it should

-- Overheating (engine overheating can be caused by a transmission that is not shifting properly)
+- Engine overheating caused by a transmission that is not shifting properly

 - Improved shifting performance

 - Improved fuel mileage

 How to Check Transmission Fluid in an Automatic Transmission?

 Look for a dipstick handle sticking out of your transmission.
 This is usually located toward the rear of an in-line engine on vehicles with rear-wheel drive.